---------------------------------------------------------

 Barnstable – The largest and most populated town on the Cape for the most part lets you enjoy farming pursuits.
 You just have to be a good neighbor.
 If you have over 5 acres of land, you are considered in agricultural use (or if you have over 2 acres and make at least $1000 per acre annually from your farm).
 In agricultural use, you are not subject to the following rooster rule.
 For non agricultural lots you may keep one rooster provided you keep him closed in the coop from 7 PM to 7 AM (to muffle the sounds of crowing).
 You need to ensure that your rooster does not “at any time annoy another person’s reasonable right to peace or privacy by making loud or continuous noise”.
 The crowing should not last more than 10 minutes at a time and should not be plainly heard from 150 feet from your property from 7 AM- 7 PM or from 50 feet from 7 PM to 7 AM.
 But as long as you are not keeping a rooster, there are no other formal regulations on keeping poultry.
 To read the full by-law, click here

 Yarmouth – Yarmouth has several regulations.
-As long as you play by the town’s rules you can definitely keep chickens & other poultry here!
+As long as you play by the town’s rules you can definitely keep chickens & other poultry here but it has some of the most restrictive laws on the Cape.
 The following by-laws pertain to all poultry in town, such as but not limited to chickens, turkeys, hens, roosters, ducks, geese, guinea fowl, pheasants, quail, pigeons and doves.
-The coop & run needs to be at least 100 feet from your house & your neighbor’s house.
+The coop & run need to be at least 100 feet from your house & your neighbor’s house.
 It must also be at least 50 feet from the property line.
 They also have various rules about the design, construction & maintenance of your flock & coop.
 All good standard practices for keeping away rodents & keeping your flock healthy.
 In order to keep any poultry you must first be inspected & obtain a license from the Board of Health.
 Your license will only be granted for a certain number of hens and/or roosters.
 If you are allowed to keep a rooster, your license can be revoked if any of your neighbors complain about the noise.
 The license will need to be renewed annually and must be posted conspicuously on the property.
 You can read the full poultry by laws for Yarmouth by clicking here.

 Dennis – Most of Dennis’ Right to Farm by-laws pertain to commercial farms only.
 You can read the full Dennis by law here.
 The Dennis’ Health Department has issued several by-laws that pertain to small hobby chicken farmers.
 Many of them are common sense ways to keep your poultry in a sanitary manner.
 They have also instituted some flock size regulations.
 If your lot is under 20,000 square feet (.45 acres) you need to apply for a variance from the town to keep poultry.
 You also can not keep over 12 adult chickens in a lot that size.
 You can not keep an adult rooster unless you have over 80,000 square feet (1.83 acres).
 Your coop must be kept at least 200 feet from many types of public buildings (not including residential homes).
 Chicken coops must be at least 10 feet from the property line.
 Other various farm animals are allowed in town but have their own sets of regulations.
 A permit from the Health Department is necessary for any farm animals (including chickens) and you can expect annual inspections.
 Click here to read the entire document from the Dennis Department of Health